smallblue2/Hako/README.md

  - **Code Execution Environment**: Embedded Lua interpreter for writing and running code.
  - **Graphical Desktop Interface**: A windowed desktop with a taskbar.
  - **Core Applications**:
     - **Terminal & Shell**: Lightweight shell with support for redirection and piping.
     - **Core-Utils**: Core-utils inspired by GNU, for a useful and educational CLI experience.
     - **Text-Editor**: Minimalist editor with syntax highlighting.
     - **File Manager**: GUI for browsing and managing the filesystem.
  - **System APIs**:
     - Filesystem operations
     - Process management
     - Window management
+    - Terminal management
+    - Error handling
  - **Processes**: UNIX-Inspired processes powered via webworkers.
  - **Persistent File Storage**: Built on the browser's IndexedDB.